stevenmchoi/grease_munchy/README.md

 In the future I would like to add:

-*   Meal plan creation/management
-    *   Meal plan data will be saved in the database
 *   Dynamic recipe search indexing
 *   Allergy tags for filtering
     *   Users with specified allergies will be alerted to recipes they might be allergic to
-*   "Upcoming" page, detailing next week's orders
 *   Prevent auth-only actions from the backend, as well as the front end
 *   Ensure session token uniqueness
-*   More appealing homepages